About What the AI

 What goes into the score

-- Engagement signals (up to 20 pts) — Hacker News score, Reddit upvotes, GitHub stars, and Bluesky engagement are combined.
-An article trending across multiple platforms gets a bigger boost.
+• Engagement signals (up to 20 pts) — Hacker News score, Reddit upvotes, GitHub stars, Bluesky engagement, and Twitter likes are normalized and combined.
+Older engagement fades to one-quarter weight by day 14.

-- Cross-source virality (up to 10 pts) — Articles discovered by 2+ independent sources get a bonus, since widespread coverage is a strong signal of importance.
+• Cross-source virality (up to 10 pts) — Articles discovered by two independent sources get 5 points; three or more sources get 10.
+Widespread coverage is useful signal, but it is capped.

 What pushes articles down

-- Time decay — Articles lose relevance over time on a logarithmic curve: steep in the first day (~14 pts), then gradually flattening (~37 pts after two weeks).
+• Time decay — Articles lose relevance over time on a logarithmic-plus-linear curve: about 16 pts after the first day, 45 pts after one week, and 65 pts after two weeks.
 This keeps the feed fresh without instantly burying good content.

-- Model release supersession — When a newer model in the same family is announced (e.g., GPT-5 after GPT-4), the older announcement is automatically demoted so you see the latest.
+• Model-release supersession (-30 pts) — When a newer model in the same family is announced more than 24 hours later, the older announcement is demoted so the latest release wins.

 The result: a feed that balances recency, quality, community signal, and real-world impact — not just what was published most recently.